 From Release 1.0 on, the way CRs are processed will change slightly.
-All changes to the specifications, apart from document text changes (e.g. improving explanations, fixing typos) will be signalled to the community via the openehr-technical mailing list, and a period of time given for the community to inspect the proposed changes and provide feedback.
+All changes to the specifications, apart from document text changes (e.g. improving explanations, fixing typos) will be signalled to the community on the Discourse site specifications category, and a period of time given for the community to inspect the proposed changes and provide feedback.
 This is particularly aimed at allowing implementers to indicate the knock-on effects of changes.
 In the process of such discussions it may turn out that the proposed change will not go ahead, or that it will go ahead in a later release than originally planned.
 In this way, the community will be able to ensure that releases into the future remain stable and occur at a reasonable rate.

 All changes in the Release 1.0 mainline must also be implemented in at least one instance of software, schemas or other appropriate formal expression before being accepted as a change to the specifications.